jhigfolio/recipe-scraper/README.md

 <img src="./images/recipe_display.png"
      alt="display recipe" />

-From here, there are a few things you can.
+From here, there are a few things you can do.
 Your options are displayed below the recipe.

 <img src="./images/recipe_options.png"
      alt="display recipe"